hangeza/speckle-stacker/README.md

 # Speckle Stacker
-Speckle Masking Image Processing (SMIP) library and command line application (speckle stacker) for image processing of astronomical image series (videos) using the speckle masking technique calculating the original source distribution undisturbed by atmospheric turbulence.
+Speckle Masking Image Processing (SMIP) library and command line interface (CLI) application named speckle stacker for image processing of astronomical image series (videos) using the speckle masking technique calculating the original source distribution undisturbed by atmospheric turbulence.

 Example of what SMIP can do: